PGMY/q2w3-fixed-widget/readme.txt

 * [Q2W3 Post Order](http://wordpress.org/extend/plugins/q2w3-post-order/)

 == Changelog ==

+= 3.0 =
+* This version brings you a long waited capability to stick widgets located in different sidebars!
+Enjoy!
+* Fixed conflict with WP Page Widget plugin
+* A few small bugs cleaned
+* Warning!
+"Disable plugin on mobile devices" and "Disable plugin on tablet devices" options now are depricated and will be removed in the next release.
+Use "Screen Max Width" option instead!

 = 2.3 =
 * Now user can disable plugin, when browser window width is less then specified value (check plugin options).